loafey/master-thesis/Thesis/1.0. Introduction/Motivation.typ

 management, at least for convenience, whereas the latter can be modified in place.

 #ln makes use of linear logic to introduce mutable data structures in the
-context of functional programming languages
+context of functional programming languages.
 Girard's linear logic @girard1987linear is a refinement of classical and intuitionistic logic, where, rather than propositions being truth statements, they represent _resources_, meaning propositions are objects that can be modified into other objects.